jucheng925/python-p3-characters-weapons-cli-project/README.md

     4. Go back to previous menu

 Display individual character
     print out character name, job_class, weapons
     1. update character name or job_class
-    2. delete selected character (including all the weapons it has)
+    2. delete selected character (including all the weapons it has)  ==> done
     2. Display all weapons for that character
     3. return to previous menu